korginc/logue-sdk/tools/gcc/README.md

 #### MSYS2

-If you have MSYS2 installed you can run `./get_gcc_msys.sh` to download each recommended gcc versions and unpack them automatically.
+If you have MSYS2 installed you can run `./get_gcc_msys2.sh` to download and unpack gcc automatically.

 _Note 1: MSYS2 installers for Windows can be found at [https://www.msys2.org/](https://www.msys2.org/)_